thure/baxter-imp/README.md

 ##About

-The Baxter imp is designed to interface with a single instance of the Baxter web app.
+The Baxter imp is designed to interface with a single instance of the [Baxter web app](https://github.com/thure/baxter-app).
+It's designed to run on an [Electric Imp](http://electricimp.com).

 ##License